trillion-network/trillion-contracts/README.md

 ## Publishing to NPM

 To allow other systems in Royal to build on top of these smart contracts, we publish this repository as a private npm package on the npm registry.
-Only git repositories setup with an NPM Token for the `royal-markets` organization on the npm registry will be able to install it as a dependency.
+Only git repositories setup with an NPM Token for the `trillion-x` organization on the npm registry will be able to install it as a dependency.

 NOTE: The package does not include the Solidity code - it only includes the ABIs (Application Binary Interface) JSON files.
 The assumption is that the Dapp is using [ABIType](https://abitype.dev/) directly, or something built on top of it like [viem](https://viem.sh/) - and so it's only necessary to ship the ABIs.